IBM/continuous-delivery-go-sdk/README.md

 ### Error Handling

-In the case of an error response from the server endpoint:, the MySDK Go SDK will do the following:
+In the case of an error response from the server endpoint, the MySDK Go SDK will do the following:
 1. The service method (operation) will return a non-nil `error` object.
 This `error` object will contain the error message retrieved from the HTTP response if possible, or a generic error message otherwise.